 Recently my best friends said, after I tripped up the hose that opens the garage door said, “I can’t believe you made it around the world on a bicycle.
 You’d better go home, get down on your knees, and pray to God, because you owe him one.”

-And one of my all time favorites from the ex-girlfriend who had a PhD in relationship counseling, “For a guy bicycled around the world, you’re not very worldy.”
+And one of my all-time favorites from the ex-girlfriend who had a PhD in relationship counseling, “For a guy bicycled around the world, you’re not very worldly.”

 Visit the Falling Uphill Book Tour Home Page